hieppham8083/Movies-ETL/README.md

 ## Results
 - Extract and transform the Wikipedia data.
 Refer to [wikipedia_data](../main/ETL_Deliverable2_WikipediaData.ipynb)
 - Extract and transform the Kaggle data.
 Refer to [Kaggle_data](../main/ETL_Deliverable3_KaggleData.ipynb)
 - Create the Movie Database using Python, Pandas, the ETL process.
-Refet to [Movies_database](../main/ETL_Deliverable4_MoviesDatabase.ipynb)
+Refer to [Movies_database](../main/ETL_Deliverable4_MoviesDatabase.ipynb)
+- the movies table in the SQL database:
 ![alt text](../main/movies_query.png "movies_query")